Removing an Extended Stored Procedure from SQL Server

 To drop each extended stored procedure function in a user-defined extended stored procedure DLL, a SQL Server system administrator must run the sp_dropextendedproc system stored procedure, specifying the name of the function and the name of the DLL in which that function resides.
 For example, this command removes the function xp_hello, located in a DLL named xp_hello.dll, from SQL Server:

-Beginning with SQL Server 2005, sp_dropextendedproc does not drop system extended stored procedures.
+In SQL Server 2005, sp_dropextendedproc does not drop system extended stored procedures.
 Instead, the system administrator should deny EXECUTE permission on the extended stored procedure to the public role.
+In SQL Server 2000, sp_dropextendedproc could be used to drop any extended stored procedure.